Loisyy/CS50-s-Introduction-to-Computer-Science/README.md

   },
   ...
 ]
-DELETE /remove_item/<item_id> - Removes an item from the wardrobe.
+DELETE /remove_item/<item_id>: Removes an item from the wardrobe.

-URL Parameter: item_id (ID of the item to be removed).
+URL Parameter: item_id (ID of the item to be deleted).

 Folder Structure
-graphql
+plaintext
 Copy code
 carbon-footprint-tracker/
 ├── app.py                 # Main Flask application file
 ├── static/
-│   ├── script.js          # JavaScript for handling frontend interactions
+│   ├── script.js          # JavaScript for frontend logic
-│   └── styles.css         # Custom CSS for styling
+│   └── styles.css         # CSS for styling
 ├── templates/
 │   └── index.html         # HTML template for the homepage
 ├── requirements.txt       # Python dependencies
 └── README.md              # Project documentation (this file)

 How to Contribute
-Fork this repository.
-Clone your forked repository to your local machine.
-Create a new branch for your feature or bug fix.
-Make your changes and test them.
+Fork the Repository: Create a personal copy of the project.
+Clone the Forked Repository:
+bash
+Copy code
+git clone <your-fork-url>
+Create a New Branch:
+bash
+Copy code
+git checkout -b new-feature
+Make Changes and Test: Update the code and verify functionality.
-Commit your changes and push them to your fork.
+Push Changes: Commit and push changes to your forked repository. bash
+Copy code
+git push origin new-feature
-Create a pull request to the main repository.
+Submit a Pull Request: Open a PR to the main repository.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-This project aims to promote sustainability in fashion by tracking and reducing the carbon footprint of clothing items.
-Thanks to Flask for making backend development easier. clea
+This project was inspired by the need for more sustainable practices in the fashion industry.
+A heartfelt thank you to the entire CS50x team for creating such an incredible learning experience, Special appreciation for everyone promoting eco-friendly choices.
+By helping individuals track and reduce their wardrobe's carbon footprint, we contribute to a greener planet.
+Let’s make sustainability fashionable!